harshnagoratela/rantumXYZ-local/content/posts/2021-07-02-previewing-pikelny’s-2nd-art-blocks-project-i-saw-it-in-a-dream.md

   came to him one night, while in the midst of working on a larger project.
 categories:
   - category: Articles
+meta:
+  description: Artist behind CryptoGodKing to launch new project first week of
+    July 2021.
+The images that we see before sleep often recur in our dreams.
+In Steve Pikelny’s upcoming project, I saw it in a Dream, he explores a vision that came to him one night, while in the midst of working on a larger project.
+  title: Previewing Pikelny’s 2nd Art Blocks project I Saw it in a Dream
 ---
 The images that we see before sleep often recur in our dreams.
 In Steve Pikelny’s upcoming project, *I saw it in a Dream*, he explores a vision that came to him one night, while in the midst of working on a larger project.